evronm/Attestor/DAO.md

 - **Attestation** - A statement made by the owner of a wallet about the owner of another wallet (it can actually be the same wallet, but those won't count for much).  **These cannot be transferred**.
 - **Structured Attestation** - As the name implies, an attestation with named fields.
 - **Attestation Structure** - A set of field names to be used for structured attestations
-- **Attestation Structure Instance** - An attestation structure with values for its fields
+- **Attestation Structure Instance** - An attestation structure with values for its fields.
+When "making a structured attestation," a wallet holder is actually signing an attestation structure instance.
 - **Reward Formula** - This is a formula used to issue reward tokens based on attestations made.
 This transform function should be run on a regular basis.
 The reward period, and all reward formulas should be subject to change via voting events.

 For those of you in the audience counting, yes, there are two different token types referenced above, plus structured attestations, which aren't really tokens but if you squint hard enough they kind of look like semi-fungible tokenoids.

-I love coding and hate writing, so rather than crank out a(nother motherfucking) whitepaper (no offense to whitepaper writers; I respect your people), I hope the following sequence descriptions will suffice to illustrate, at least at a very high level, the major functions of a Market DAO.
+I love coding and hate writing (thoguh I confess it's a lot less painful when you don't have to worry about whether or not some asshole VC will fund your project), so rather than crank out a(nother lousy) whitepaper (no offense to whitepaper writers; I respect your people), I hope the following sequence descriptions will suffice to illustrate, at least at a high level, the major functions of a Market DAO.

 # Event Sequences in the DAO

 ## DAO Creation

-- A random wallet creates and deploys Factory Contract
+- A random wallet (a.k.a "sonebody") creates and deploys Factory Contract.
+Some parametets should be set at this point (including min/max voting/market period) but there is no exhaustive list yet.
 - The Factory Contract deploys a multi-asset wallet contract, which it owns.
   - The reason the factory contract currently owns the wallet is that it will need to reassign ownership to a voting contract.
-There should be no code in the factory contract that alters the wallet in any other way (Gah!  probaly; it may make more sense to have the factory create a new wallet for each voting event).
+There should be no code in the factory contract that alters the wallet in any other way (Gah!  probaly; it may make more sense to have the factory create a new wallet for each voting event involving a funds transfer).

 ## Attestation Structure Creation